Since March 30, 2020 there have been 31 confirmed households with COVID-19 in Boxborough.

 Those who have any cold or flu symptoms can help others by:

-Officer McElman may be reached via e-mail at [email protected] and by phone at 978-264-1768.
+Officer McElman may be reached via email and by phone at 978-264-1768.
 A voice mail may left for non-emergency situations.
-Please note that if you have an emergency, the number to call is 9-1-1.
+Please note that if you have an emergency, the number to call is 911.

 If an officer does respond to a call for service, he/she will maintain 'social distancing' and will ask that you do the same (keeping separated by approximately six feet).
 Officers will not shake hands or make any other personal contact unless absolutely necessary.